NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 ## Callbacks

-There are two methods you can override to run code when Input Source has changed has left:
+There are two methods you can override to run code when Input Source has changed or left the game:

 1. `OnInputSourceChanged`: called on the Input Source and server when the Input Source changes.
 2. `OnInputSourceLeft`: called on the owner (server) when the Input Source client has left the game.